iNKORE-NET/Translations/namespaces/site-home/content/community/article/rules-common.en-us.md

 ## The Finale

 If you have violated any of the rules above, you will be warned, muted, kicked, or banned based on the severity of the violation, and the message will be immediately deleted.
+If your actions lead to any losses for us, including but not limited to economic, reputational, or legal liabilities, we will hold you accountable to the fullest extent.
 If you witness any violations, please report them to the admins.

 The rules are subject to change, and we reserve the right to enforce them at our discretion.
 Please keep an eye on the rules in our [official website](https://www.inkore.net/community).
 All rules are subject to the latest version on the official website.
 These rules apply to all platforms, groups, and communities we manage.
 We may have additional rules for specific chat platforms, which are listed at the entrance of the invite link.